Aniket-Kumar-Paul/VITISH-KAVACH-HACKATHON/README.md

 - For the Face Recognition System, instead of going with the classical approaches such as “dlib”, we implement models which use Contrastive Learning methodologies using Siamese Networks.
 - We experiment various encoders to get best representations as possible.
 - We typically experimented with ResNet101, ResNeXt50_32x4d, ConvNeXt, Swin and ViT.
-- We use the concepts used in FaceTransformers paper to get proper embedding of the faces

  ## Prototype
  - It is divided into three modules